klahrich/chiefhustler/content/diary/investing-diary-0006.md

 ### Recent Developments

 Some of the creditors have complained that the exit financing Reorganization Plan favors company insiders, including Delta Air Lines and certain Mexican sharesholders and directors.
-The creditors have until January 7 to vote in favor or against the Plan, and the confirmation hearing is scheduled to take place around January 18th.
+I believe the creditors had until January 7 to vote in favor or against the Plan, and the confirmation hearing is scheduled to take place around January 18th.
+Therefore I will probably post a follow-up very soon.

 It's worth noting that Mexico air travel has recovered 95% of its pre-pandemic traffic numbers and Aeromexico closed 2021 carrying almost the same number of passengers it had in 2019.